NOTICE TO STUDENTS REGARDING THE IMPACT OF CORONAVIRUS AND YOUR EDUCATION:

-The program is designed to provide those students with or without prior experience in the field of Alcohol and Drug Counseling with a complete educational program that meets and exceeds certification standards and further develops the Alcohol and Drug Counseling Studies student who is able to competently convey services relative in the Alcohol and Drug Counseling profession.
+The program is designed to provide those students with or without prior experience in the field of Alcohol and Drug Counseling with a complete educational program that meets and exceeds California certification standards and further develops the Alcohol and Drug Counseling Studies student who is able to competently convey services relative in the Alcohol and Drug Counseling profession.

-You will be skilled in a number of tasks associated with alcohol and drug abuse counseling to assist you in:
+You will learn and practice skills in a number of tasks associated with alcohol and drug abuse counseling to assist you in:

 - Communicating with individuals and/or families needing substance abuse treatment/education